ShazinCP/ShazinCp/README.md

 - :computer: Loves to code and solve problems on competitive coding platforms.

-- 👬: Ability to work effectively in a team, collaborating with designers, developers, and other stakeholders.
+- 👬 Ability to work effectively in a team, collaborating with designers, developers, and other stakeholders.

+- 📈 Eagerness to learn and adapt to new technologies and programming languages.

+- 💡 Ability to create clear and concise documentation for code, APIs, and technical processes.

+- 👨‍🦱 Ability to create visually appealing and user-friendly interfaces.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-linkedin-blue)](https://www.linkedin.com/in/shazin-muhammed-5a6298268/)
 ---